SalishSeaCast/docs/tidalcurrents/tidal_current_sensitivity.rst

     * The smaller surface currents indicates that it averages out some of the surface currents that are due to winds or Fraser River outflow.
     * The smoother variations throughout the water column.
 It is not logical for the flow to fluctuate every couple of meters throughout the water column.

-* A longer time series enables us to separate and resolve the individual harmonic constituents, we can be certain that we are only looking at the M2 tidal constituent.
+* A longer time series enables us to separate and resolve the individual harmonic constituents so that we can be certain that we are only looking at the M2 tidal constituent.
 * We observe the benefits of a longer time series at the ONC VENUS East node as well.